17 Aug 5 ways to make Home Safe for Seniors

 - If unavoidable, a step stool can be provided to reach things.
 Even then, the most important things should be kept at arm’s length.

-- A kitchen tap should be a lever type instead of twisting type, for ease of use.
+- A kitchen tap should be a lever type instead of a twisting type, for ease of use.

 - Only food items that have not crossed their expiry should be kept at home.
 Since the elderly tend to have reduced appetites, the focus should be on stocking up on nutritious snacks.